timjaya/nbadash/part1.md

 1. <a name="contingency"></a> **Optional but strongly recommended: Contingency plan for two-person teams**:
   Since students may drop classes, and to prevent last-minute surprises, we suggest that you write a "contingency plan" in case a team-mate drops the class  later in the semester.
-    * The contingency plan should indicate how you will make the project simpler, so that it is appropriate for a single person to complete.
+    * Indicate how you will simplify the project for a single person to complete.
-    * As general guidelines, your ER design for a one-person project should have around 3-7 entity sets and 3-7 relationship sets.
+    * As general guidelines, the ER design for a one-person project should have around 3-7 entity sets and 3-7 relationship sets.
-    * If your team-mate drops the class, rather than finding a new team-mate, you will complete the "downgraded" version of your original project.
+    * If your teammate drops the class, you will  complete the contingency version instead of finding a new teammate.
     * **If you choose not to submit this plan when you submit Part 1 and your team-mate drops the class later, you will have to complete the original project.
 No exceptions will be made at that point.**